 This one’s a tough quality to scout beforehand -- you may have to ask peers or even check online reviews.

 Understand which manufacturers your seller represents.
 Are they selling stuff that you could buy at IKEA or is it top-of-the-line?
 You want products that are made with the best materials, will last a long time and meet ANSI/BIFMA standards for ergonomic safety.

 Look for a company that is a leader in ergonomic office solutions.

 Don’t get lazy and follow the cheapest-is-best strategy when it comes to worker comfort.
 Balance cost-effectiveness against the benefits of keeping productive workers at their stations longer.
 That’s why you’re investing in ergonomic office solutions in the first place.

 Where to Look For an Ergonomics Office Furniture Supplier

 Some of us still like to see the real thing before handing over thousands of dollars.
-If it’s important for you (or your boss) to test potential solutions, you’ll probably want to go to a local dealer and work directly with their representatives.
+If you (or your boss) need to test potential solutions, you’ll probably want to go to a local dealer and work directly with their representatives.